LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       correct answers when called with unexpected arguments (notably, bound output arguments).
-Typically, a predicate may not be steadfast when output argument unifications can occur before a cut in a predicate clause.
+Typically, a predicate may not be steadfast when output argument unifications can occur before a cut in a predicate clause body.

    top-level interpreter shorthand
       Aliases for frequently used built-in predicates such as :ref:`predicates_logtalk_load_1` and :ref:`predicates_logtalk_make_1`.
-      These shorthands are **not** part of the Logtalk language and should only be used at the top-level interpreter.
+      These shorthands are **not** part of the Logtalk language and must only be used at the top-level interpreter.